Try Z Seminar

 As an introduction to QCDSM as a whole and the Try Z Seminar in particular, we have developed what we have called the ‘Executive’ Try Z!

-This is also a three day seminar.
+This is also a two and a half day seminar.
 It is directed specifically to those key persons in your company who will need to promote and drive the full implementation of the QCDSM process.

-The QCDSM process section of our site contains a full description of how the QCDSM process works.
+The QCDSM process section in this web site contains a full description of how the QCDSM process works.
 However, we will be privileged to visit with you, at our expense, to further explain the process and its implementation.
 You can find our contact details here.

 Using a scale model car to demonstrate the QCDSM process is designed to help all understand that if they are able to manage the requirements for building 15 of these to specifications and within the time frame, the lessons learned can be applied to any industry or business or process.

-QCDSM as the management tool for the maintenance of ISO 9000
+QCDSM as the management tool for the maintenance of ISO 9001 Certification plus Levels 3-5 Certification from NZQA in New Zealand.

-Many companies are embracing the ISO 9000 process as they enter into the global dimensions of doing business.
+Many companies are embracing the ISO 9001 or similar certifications processes as they enter into the global dimensions of doing business.

 The success of this movement requires that a Quality Management System be established within their organization together with a method of managing this system.